stfc-sciml/e2e/case1/docs/RESULTS.md

 TODO

 ### SCARF
 Run using the relion singularity container with Relion version 3.1.2.
+All jobs were run on nodes with 24 Intel® Xeon® Processor E5-2650 v4 and 128 GB of RAM.
+Each task was assigned 2 CPUs.

 #### Class2d Stage 0
 TODO